-Mr. RAUL REGALADO (CEO, Nashville International Airport): There seems to be a paradigm shift taking place.
+RAUL REGALADO: There seems to be a paradigm shift taking place.

 FARMER: Raul Regalado is CEO of Nashville International Airport, where parking has dropped 16 percent.
 To be more competitive, the airport is now matching coupons to off-site parking lots.
 If that doesn't fill the spaces, Regalado says the airport could start charging airlines more, which would ultimately be passed on.

-Mr. REGALADO: If this is a long-term situation, it could have a negative impact on the service provided to the community.
+REGALADO: If this is a long term situation, it could have a negative impact on the service provided to the community.